 Recruiting was an exciting time for me.
 As a transfer student, I was excited to have a second chance to pick a school that was an excellent fit for me.
 I set up visits for two of my top five schools on back-to-back weekends, and I was in contact with other coaches for my top choices as well.
 I planned to set up visits in the coming weeks with the other three schools on my list as well to complete my five official visits.
 Each of the schools had what I was looking for in terms of athletics and academics.
 I knew I wanted to be in a major conference, so it was no surprise that four of my top five schools were in the same conference.

 I was excited about my first official visit.
 I took my dad along with me to help.
-He would be a second set of ears and eyes to help me weigh my options and evaluate the school.
+He would another set of ears and eyes to help me weigh my options and evaluate the school.
 From stepping onto campus and meeting the coach face-to-face, I knew the program and school would be an excellent fit for me.

 In the last thirty minutes of my official visit, the head coach finally started talking about my scholarship offer.
 Being that this was an out of state institution, I knew that the offer would determine my chances of going to the school since affordability was one of my consideration factors.
 The head coach summarized the visit and how he saw me fitting into the team and the vision for the program going forward.
 After that, he offered me a full-ride, including the cost of attendance for my first year in the program.
 For the second year, he said my offer would be full-tuition, but the money from the first year I could save to help cover rent and other expenses.
 I was excited to get my first ever full-ride scholarship offer and knew this meant the school would be in top contention.